 Through the GRSP we work with international agencies, companies and governments on practical projects to reduce road accidents.

 The GRSP has established the Global Road Safety Initiative (GRSI), which aims to improve road safety in targeted developing countries.
 Shell chairs and partly funds the initiative.
-The GRSI has entered its second five-year phase and will run from 2010-2014.
+The GRSI has entered its second five-year phase and is running from 2010-2014.

 Sakhalin Energy is working with the GRSP to improve road safety on Sakhalin Island.
-The road safety programmes on Sakhalin have been so successful that they received the Energy Institute 2007 Safety Award.
+The road safety programmes on Sakhalin were so successful that they received the Energy Institute 2007 Safety Award.